spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/schema.md

 Select **Schema** if you have:

-* Added a class with replicated properties to a level that is currently loaded by the Editor.
+* Added a class with replicated properties that is currently loaded by the Editor.
 * Edited a class with replicated properties that is currently loaded by the Editor.

 #### Schema deletion